cchurch/api-docs/source/includes/_api_authentication.md

     "country": "US",
     "is_master": 0,
     "is_pending": 0

 }
 ```

 Authorize is the second step of the Login process, by using the token from the first step (Authenticate).
 This returns an authorized user object, and sets the 'auth_key' cookie.
 For all subsequent API calls, either the cookie can be sent or the value of the cookie can be sent as the 'A' parameter.

+The host url for API calls can originally be done against "https://login.eagleeyenetworks.com", but after authorization is returned the API should then use the **branded subdomain** as returned from authorization.
+As such the branded host url will become "https://[active_brand_subdomain].eagleeyenetworks.com" where the **active_brand_subdomain** field is returned in the authorization response.

+For example after the authorization in the example on the right, the host url should be changed to "https://c001.eagleyenetworks.com".

+Each account will consistently have the same **branded subdomain** and as such will not change throughout the life of the session.
+Caching the subdomain is safe to do as long as the client software validates against the active_brand_subdomain after authorization.
+Using the **branded subdomain** is important for speed and robustness.

 ### HTTP Request